maxims94/get-your-solboard/README.md

 ![Screen1](/img/screen1.png)

-An onlineshop for skateboards on Solana with a loyalty programme.
-The special thing about is that, during the checkout, you can select from a coupon NFTs that you have in your wallet and reedem them to get a discount. **You do that in the same window**.
-This is achieved by inventing an architecture that is similar to Solana Pay, but also crucially different (see below).
+This project is an onlineshop for skateboards on Solana with a loyalty programme.
+The special thing is that during checkout, you can select a coupon NFTs from your wallet to get a discount. **You do that before the transaction**.
+This is achieved by an architecture that is similar to Solana Pay, but also crucially different (see below).

 This is my contribution to the Encode X Solana Hackathon 2023